duindain/CVSlow/README.md

 Repeating that navigation doesnt release the previous memory consumed

 Even navigating back to the MainPage consumes a few more MB each time

+Scrolling up and down the list also consumes more memory that isnt released though not as significant as during navigation